Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

 - `denominatorAmount`: `{ Amount }`
 - Returns: `{ numerator: { value , brand }, denominator: { value, brand } }`

-Makes a `Ratio`, representing a fraction and consisting of a hardened pair of two `Amounts`.
+Makes a `Ratio`, representing a fraction and consisting of an immutable pair of two `Amounts`.
 The `numeratorAmount` is the ratio's numerator and the `denominatorAmount` is the ratio's denominator.
 It is a pass-by-copy record.